kyleyates/kyleyates.github.io/_pages/projects.md

 **Ball-collision Decoding Analysis: Linear Codes in the McEliece Cryptosystem.
 (Undergraduate Thesis)**

 This undergraduate thesis implemented, tested, and analyzed the ball-collision decoding algorithm from Bernstein, Lange, and Peters.
 The final version of my undergraduate thesis can be found here.
-My implementation of the ball-collision decoding algorithm in Magma computer algebra (V2.24-6) can be found [here](https://kyleyates.github.io/assets/BCDalgorithm.txt).
+My implementation of the ball-collision decoding algorithm in Magma computational algebra (V2.24-6) can be found [here](https://kyleyates.github.io/assets/BCDalgorithm.txt).

 ### Dynamical Systems